 The winery is located in the municipality of Johannisberg (part of Geisenheim) in the German wine-growing region of Rheingau.
-Emperor Napoleon (1769-1821) had taken possession of Johannisberg Castle in 1806 during his campaign against Prussia and handed it over to his marshal François-Étienne-Christophe Kellermann (1735-1820), the Duke of Valmy, for administration.
-But from 1808 to 1810, there were three unsuccessful harvests.
-In 1811, the enterprising wine merchant Gottlieb Mumm (1782-1852) from the famous Frankfurt banking and trading family P. A. Mumm made an offer to purchase the entire next wine harvest from Johannisberg Castle even before the harvest.
-The marshal was happy about the supposed hasard, because the 32,000 guilders offered were good money for what might again be a poor harvest.
+Emperor Napoleon (1769-1821) took possession of Johannisberg Castle in 1806 during his campaign against Prussia and handed it over to his marshal François-Étienne-Christophe Kellermann (1735-1820), the Duke of Valmy, for administration.
+However, there were three unsuccessful harvests between 1808 and 1810.
+In 1811, the enterprising wine merchant Gottlieb Mumm (1782-1852) from the famous Frankfurt banking and trading family P. A. Mumm offered to purchase the entire next harvest from Schloss Johannisberg before the harvest.
+The marshal was pleased with the supposed hasbardeur, as the 32,000 guilders on offer was good money for what might be another poor harvest.

 Thorsten Rahn